animesh303/awsdevops/.amazonq/rules/cicd-phases/phase2-generate-workflow.md

    - Ensure `iac/terraform/checkov-results.sarif` exists before upload; fail if missing
    - Upload SARIF using `github/codeql-action/upload-sarif@v3` (requires `security-events: read` permissions)
-   - Upload Terraform plan as artifact
+   - **Terraform Plan Artifact:** Do NOT upload Terraform plan as artifact when Terraform Cloud is used as the remote backend (plan output is not supported by Terraform Cloud).
+Only upload plan artifacts if using other backends (e.g., S3, local).
    - Terraform CD Workflows (separate files):

      - Files: `terraform-deploy-dev.yml`, `terraform-deploy-test.yml`, `terraform-deploy-prod.yml`